TORINO 2006 PARALYMPIC WINTER GAMES

 Held on 10 March, the Torino 2006 Paralympics Opening Ceremony involved an audience of about 25,000 and was broadcast live to millions of viewers around the globe.
 The theme of the Ceremony was overcoming limitations and was a celebration of those who choose not to surrender.

 Russia topped the medal tally with 13 golds, followed by Germany’s eight.
 Ukraine jumped from an 18th-place finish at the Salt Lake City 2002 Games to a third-place finish in Torino.

 Ukraine’s Olena Iurkovska led the individual medal tally with four golds, a silver and a bronze.

-The Russians secured their golden glory with the performance of a number of standouts in the nordic skiing competition.
-Lioubov Vasilieva won three golds and a bronze; Taras Kryjanovski took two golds and two silvers; and Rustam Garifoullin won two golds and a sliver.
+The Russians secured their golden glory with the performance of a number of standouts in the Nordic skiing competition.
+Lioubov Vasilieva won three golds and a bronze; Taras Kryjanovski took two golds and two silvers; and Rustam Garifoullin won two golds and a silver.

 With two golds, a silver and a bronze, Germany’s Gerd Schoenfelder became the most decorated male athlete in Paralympic alpine skiing.

 Canada defeated Norway 3-1 in the gold-medal match of the ice sledge hockey competition.

 A total of 169,974 tickets were sold for Games events, as the ice sledge hockey and wheelchair curling finals, as well as the Opening Ceremony, were sold out.

 A record 1,037 media representatives arrived in Torino to cover the Games, and the host broadcaster, International Sports Broadcasting (ISB), provided more than 130 hours of live coverage.